-The International Narcotics Control Strategy Report, 2011 of the US State Department had also highlighted the threat posed by the increasing inflow of fake Indian currency printed in Pakistan to finance terrorism in India.
+The International Narcotics Control Strategy Report, 2011 of the US State Department had also confirmed the threat posed by the increasing inflow of fake Indian currency printed in Pakistan to finance terrorism in India.

 A Reserve Bank of India team had found an estimated Rs.3 crore of counterfeit notes in the currency chest of SBI's Dumariaganj branch in UP during a checking conducted in the first week of August, 2008.
 The racket was busted with the arrest of one Abid of Sidharth Nagar in UP, after Rs.5 lakh worth fake Indian currency notes were recovered from him.
 He had named Sudhakar Tripathi, a cashier of SBI's Dumariaganj branch, as his associate.
 Abid was reportedly in touch with his contacts in Nepal and Hong Kong.
-This was considered as the biggest fake currency seizure in India.
+This was considered as the biggest fake currency seizure in India earlier.
 But the biggest haul of fake currency was yet to come.

-The Special Cell of Delhi police seized fake currency of the face value of Rs 2.24 crore from a godown in Debri, South-West Delhi on January, 2012.
+It came in January, 2012.
+In the biggest ever fake currency haul in the country, the Special Cell of Delhi police seized fake currency of the face value of Rs 6 crore from a godown in Debri, South-West Delhi on January, 2012.
 The notes were concealed in 33 cloth bundles and loaded in two tempos, parked outside a godown.
 Two people by name Mohammad Hassan Ali and Abdullah were arrested in connection with the racket.
-It is reported that the fake notes were printed in Pakistan and the vehicles carrying the consignments entered India through the Indo-Nepal border.
-In the FIR filed before the Delhi Metropolitan Magistrate in this connection, it was alleged that the fake currency consignment was sent by the Pakistan's ISI and Laskar-e-Taiba (LeT) from Pakistan with the aim of destabilizing Indian economy.
+It is reported that the fake notes were printed in Pakistan and the vehicles carrying the consignments entered India through the Indo-